-Grapes are versatile fruits used in a wide range of popular foods — from raisins to jelly to wine.
+Grapes are versatile fruits used in a wide range of popular foods and drinks — from raisins and jelly to wine.
 They are also packed with nutrients and antioxidants, and have high amounts of the phytonutrient resveratrol, which is good for the heart, according to the New York Academy of Sciences (opens in new tab).
 In fact, while grapes are good for your overall health, they are especially lauded for their heart benefits.

 Grapes are berries that grow on a vine.
 Because of their versatility, variety and portability, grapes are popular all over the world.
-More than 72 million tons of grapes are grown annually around the globe according to an International Organisation of Vine and Wine (opens in new tab) (OIV) report for 2019 — more than bananas, oranges or apples.
-Only 12 percent of that number goes toward table grapes (grapes grown to be eaten fresh), however.
+More than 77.8 million tons of grapes are grown annually around the globe according to an International Organisation of Vine and Wine (opens in new tab) (OIV) report for 2019 — more than bananas, oranges or apples.
+Only 36 percent of that number goes toward table grapes (grapes grown to be eaten fresh), however.
 The majority of grapes are turned into wine, according to the University of Missouri Division of Plant Sciences (opens in new tab) and less than ten percent are dried.

 Grape growing (also called viticulture) is as old as civilization, according to the University of Missouri.
 Archaeologists have evidence of grape growing as far back as 6500 B.C. in what are now Georgia, Azerbaijan and Armenia.
 Grapes and wine were important in dining and social rituals in ancient Egypt, Greece and Rome.
 Several species of grapes are native to the Americas, most notably the Concord grape.

-"Grapes, especially the Concord grape variety, contain phytonutrients, including phenols, polyphenols, resveratrol and carotenoids," said Alissa Rumsey, a New York City-based registered dietitian, certified strength and conditioning specialist and a spokesperson for the Academy of Nutrition and Dietetics.
+"Grapes, especially the Concord grape variety, contain phytonutrients, including phenols, polyphenols, resveratrol and carotenoids," Alissa Rumsey, a New York City-based registered dietitian, certified intuitive eating counselor, and food and body liberation coach, told Live Science.
 Phytonutrients are chemicals produced by plants.
 They provide significant benefits for people who eat plant foods.

 There are several colors of grapes, including red, black, purple or blue (Concord), green (which is used to make white wine), pink and yellow.
 "Although all types of grapes are healthy, red grapes and Concord grapes are higher in flavonoids and phytonutrients, including resveratrol," said Rumsey.
 Though sometimes available fresh, Concord grapes are usually used to make grape juice, grape jelly and grape flavoring.

-Here are the nutrition facts for grapes according to the U.S. Food and Drug Administration, which regulates food labeling through the National Labeling and Education Act:
+Here are the nutrition facts for grapes according to the U.S. Department of Agriculture (opens in new tab):

-World's Healthiest Foods estimates that the number of antioxidants in grapes is in the hundreds.
 Grapes have well-known antioxidants like vitamin C and manganese as well as lesser-known antioxidants like beta-carotene and resveratrol.
-In test tubes, resveratrol exhibits strong antioxidant activity, though it may not be that effective in humans once it is ingested, according to the Linus Pauling Institute.
+In test tubes, resveratrol exhibits strong antioxidant activity, though it may not be that effective in humans once it is ingested, according to the Linus Pauling Institute (opens in new tab).
 It also exhibits strong anti-inflammatory effects, which are associated with disease prevention.

 "Polyphenols can help promote a healthy heart by increasing HDL [good cholesterol] levels and decreasing inflammation levels in the body," said Rumsey.
-A 2009 review in the Journal of Nutrition added that polyphenols in grapes could also help reduce the risk of atherosclerosis.
+The Journal of Nutrition (opens in new tab) added that polyphenols in grapes could also help reduce the risk of atherosclerosis.
 Polyphenols are the most abundant antioxidants in the human diet.